 Another convenient omission: In 1971, Alabama, with 21 white starters and a junior college transfer as its first Black starter (John Mitchell), upset No. 5-ranked USC at the Coliseum in Los Angeles, 17-10.

 Another misconception: Alabama’s bigoted fans didn’t “see the future” when USC visited Legion Field.
 Not unless they were living in a cave.
-They saw the future a year before when Tennessee, Alabama’s bitter Southeastern Conference rival, routed the Crimson Tide 41-14 on the same Legion Field turf.
+They saw the future earlier, including when Tennessee, Alabama’s bitter Southeastern Conference rival, routed the Crimson Tide 41-14 on the same Legion Field turf.
 Tennessee was one of six integrated SEC programs by 1969.
 Tennessee linebacker Jackie Walker, the SEC’s first Black All-American player, sparked the 1969 rout of Alabama with an early interception touchdown return.

 The only reason Sam Cunningham is considered a symbolic moment rather than Jackie Walker was Tennessee didn’t have writers with ulterior motives celebrating the Volunteers’ 1969 trip to Legion Field.